 Junior School - Years 1 - 4

 After Reception, the next formal point of entry is into Year 3 at age 7+.
+This year, however, we have a few spaces available in Year 1.
 An additional class is opened in Year 3 taking a maximum of 20 children, creating three classes within each year group, and numbering 60 children in total.
-The 60pupils are divided equally across three new mixed ability classes with an even spread of boys and girls.
+The 60 pupils are divided equally across three new mixed ability classes with an even spread of boys and girls.
 Occasionally, places in Years 1, 2 and 4 can become available.

 Assessment Years 1 & 2